meain/dotfiles/readme.md

-This includes the basic config of my system!
+#Dotfiles
+**Hey**
+This is the dotfiles that I use.

-Basically, my vim config and bash config!
+It includes my basic vim conifg, tmux config  and bash config files.

+##Dependencies
+###For bash profile
+'''
+-pandoc and lynx -- this is needed to enable reding markdown files in the terminal
+'''

+###For vimrc
+'''
+-vundle -- will be autoinstalled first time you start vim after having this config file
+'''

 Released under WTFPL